 If you want a simple, straightforward and quick read on how to make a backswing in golf, this article should set you on the right path.

-The mechanics of the golf swing (swing planes, angles, etc.) will not be discussed here.
+The mechanics of the golf swing (swing planes, angles, etc.) won’t be discussed here.
 I don’t believe being overly technical is good for most golfers, particularly amateurs who play golf as a hobby.

 Goal Of The Backswing